lamastex/scalable-data-science/_sds/2/2/adviseFromIndustry/AndrewMorgan.md

 {% include toc %}

-# SDS-2.2 -- Advise from London's Data Industry -- by Andrew Morgan
+# SDS-2.2 -- Advise to Students from London's Big Data Industry -- by Andrew Morgan

 **Scalable Data Science from Atlantis**, *A Big Data Course in Apache Spark 2.2*